 Highly regarded international educator Peter Derby-Crook MBE has joined Dipont Education as its new director of education.
 He will take over the role from John Birchall who will be stepping sideways to focus on a number of key projects for Dipont in the next year.

 Peter joins Dipont from GEMS Education, Dubai, where he was a senior vice president.
-He has previously led schools in Singapore, Jakarta, Tokyo, Oman, Dubai and held two headships in the United Kingdom.
-In October 2018 he received an MBE (Member of the Order of the British Empire), one of the UK’s highest honours, for his services to British communities abroad through education.
+He has previously led schools in Singapore, Jakarta, Tokyo, Oman, and Dubai and held two headships in the United Kingdom.
+In October 2018 he received an MBE (Member of the Order of the British Empire), one of the UK’s highest honors, for his services to British communities abroad through education.

 Dipont: Welcome to Dipont Peter!
 What attracted you to come to China from Dubai?

 Peter: I spent 17 years in Asia, in Singapore, Jakarta and Tokyo, and I knew I loved and missed Asia, so I was very interested in coming back to this side of the world.
 In addition, China is so clearly the world’s emerging force and influence and I was keen to contribute as it develops and expands its horizons.
 There are wonderful opportunities and challenges of education China, as there are everywhere in the world, and I’m really excited to be here and contributing.